bahadiri/Millionaire/README.md

 Sample citation formats:
 - Harvard
-Aydin, B.I., Yilmaz, Y.S., Bulut, M.F. and Demirbas, M., Crowdreply: A crowdsourced multiple choice question answering system.
-In ACM/IEEE IPSN (Vol. 13).
+Aydin, B.I., Yilmaz, Y.S. and Demirbas, M., A crowdsourced “Who wants to be a millionaire?” player.
+Concurrency and Computation: Practice and Experience.

 - MLA
-Aydin, Bahadir Ismail, et al. "Crowdreply: A crowdsourced multiple choice question answering system."
-ACM/IEEE IPSN.
-Vol. 13.
+Aydin, Bahadir Ismail, Yavuz Selim Yilmaz, and Murat Demirbas.
+"A crowdsourced “Who wants to be a millionaire?” player."
+Concurrency and Computation: Practice and Experience.

 - BibTex entry
-@inproceedings{aydin13crowdreply,
+@article{aydincrowdsourced,
-  title={Crowdreply: A crowdsourced multiple choice question answering system}, author={Aydin, Bahadir Ismail and Yilmaz, Yavuz Selim and Bulut, Muhammed Fatih and Demirbas, Murat}, booktitle={ACM/IEEE IPSN}, volume={13}
+  title={A crowdsourced “Who wants to be a millionaire?” player}, author={Aydin, Bahadir Ismail and Yilmaz, Yavuz Selim and Demirbas, Murat}, journal={Concurrency and Computation: Practice and Experience}, publisher={Wiley Online Library}
 }

 # Data